venkat854/Alarm_clock_using_tkinter/README.md

 # Alarm_clock_using_tkinter
-You can set up an alarm in 24 hr format using tkinter and it will remind you by ringing at the specified time
+User can set up a scheduled alarm in 24 hr format

+Using the Tkinter I have created the GUI application where a user can set up an alarm on his choice of specific day, it rings using a playsound module and also gives you a text as “it’s time to wake up” when the time meets the setup time.

+User can use it for daily purpose.